Tributes pour in for Harry Potter star Robbie Coltrane - latest updates

-Robbie Coltrane: JK Rowling and Nicola Sturgeon lead tributes as Scottish star of Harry Potter dies aged 72
+Robbie Coltrane: JK Rowling and Daniel Radcliffe lead tributes as Scottish star of Harry Potter dies aged 72

 Beloved star of the Harry Potter franchise and Granada TV series ‘Cracker’ died on Friday 14 October